Alvisckw/Bayes_ARP_Abarth1/README.md

 The ARP is part of the requirements for the award of the MSc Business Analytics at Bayes Business School in 2022/23 academic year.

-** This repository is forked from my branch of the collaboration repo (/XShawn1/Bayes_ARP_Abarth_1), and is reorganized for display purpose.
+** This repository is forked from my branch ([/Alvis](https://github.com/XShawn1/Bayes_ARP_Abarth_1/tree/Alvis)) of the collaboration repo ([/XShawn1/Bayes_ARP_Abarth_1](https://github.com/XShawn1/Bayes_ARP_Abarth_1/tree/main)), and is reorganized for display purpose.

 ## Project Aim
 - To understand the online discussion on Abarth before and after launching their first electric vehicle (Abarth 500e)
-- To propose business insights and identify risks & opportunities based on the analysis result
+- To propose business insights and identify risks & opportunities for strategic marketing decision-making

 ## Code Explanation
-- Scraped Reddit discussions under subreddit /abarth and /fiat with keyword search 'abarth'
+- Scraped Reddit discussions under subreddit /abarth and /fiat with keyword search 'abarth' (which can be found in [/data](./data))
 - Performed topic modelling to extract topic clusters and keywords
 - Performed sentiment analysis on each topic
 - Performed comparison across time, particularly around Announcement, Public Showcase, and Market Release